odoare/BiRR/readme.md

 - v0.0.3: Fix bug that prevented direct path to be computed

 - v0.0.4: Fix crash occuring when parameters are updated, binaries now distributed as VST3

+## Compilation

+BiRR depends on the JUCE library (visit juce.com), with additional components from fxmejucetools, provided as a JUCE module (visit https://github.com/odoare/FxmeJuceTools)

 ## Future improvements